 - portable valuables, ie items that you normally carry away from home.
 This can include your mobile phone, jewellery, cameras, tablets, and laptops.

 Have you considered risks according to your home’s location?

 When moving home or building a new property, you’ve probably considered the location thoroughly.
 But more than just your proximity to schools, work, and your favourite cafes, it’s important to think about the potential risks in your neighbourhood.

 It’s important to know if you live in an area that’s prone to extreme weather events such as flooding, bushfires, and severe storms.
 The same goes for crime rates; not only so you can protect your home against potential break-ins, but also so you can get the right cover.

 If you’re unsure about the area you live in, the Suncorp App has a Property Explorer feature that can help you out.
 GIO home insurance policy holders can download and use the app for free.

-GIO offers cover for storms, fires, floods, and break-ins, even under our standard level of cover.
+GIO offers cover for storms, fires (including bushfire), floods, and break-ins, even under our standard level of cover.
 We also offer a range of other options and home insurance policies, to help you find the right coverage for your needs.

 - How do I compare home and contents insurance?